mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/26/Day-97/">April 26, 2017</a></small></div>
-<p><strong>The Senate confirms the deputy attorney general who will now be in charge of the Russia probe</strong>.
+<p><strong>The Senate confirms the deputy attorney general who will now be in charge of the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Rod Rosenstein takes over the high-profile inquiry and will make the decision on whether to appoint an outside prosecutor. (<a href="http://www.nbcnews.com/politics/politics-news/senate-confirms-deputy-attorney-general-charge-russia-probe-n750921" target="_blank">NBC News</a>)</p>